A controlling idea or theme is the message that a reader takes away from your story after having read it.

 - A controlling idea must be boiled down to the fewest possible words and cannot be longer than a one-sentence statement.

 - It must describe the climactic value charge of the entire story, either positively or negatively.

 - And, it must be as specific as possible about the cause of the change in value charge.

 Which basically means that the controlling idea is a one-sentence description of the change a character faces (and its cause) throughout a story based on the value they face.
 For action, that value is life/death.
 Mystery changes on justice/injustice.
 Love stories shift on the love/hate spectrum.

 I’ve already talked about the conventions and obligatory scenes that come with every genre you could want to write in.
 Should those conventions and obligatory scenes be met, a theme will be obvious once the story has played out.
 Hopefully, it will keep the reader thinking about your story long after they finish reading.

-Though it may not be completely figured out until the first draft is completed, it’s still good to have a general ides of what you want to say.
-That way you won’t get too lost in the weeds while you’re writing.
+Though it may not be completely figured out until the first draft is completed, it’s still good to start writing with a general idea of what you want to say.
+That way, you won’t get too lost in the weeds while you’re working things out.
 It’s helpful to be able to come back to your theme every time (and yes, it will happen multiple times) you get lost.
 The theme will remind you of the character’s journey.

 So, at least thinking about a theme before you start writing is a good idea.

 Luckily theme, at least from the writing side, is dependent on genre.
 If you’re writing a love story the controlling idea will be something along the lines of “love prevails when…” An action story will be something like “life is preserved when…” And a crime story will probably be “justice results when…”